 It’s a core part of ARU’s mission to support everyone regardless of background to achieve their potential.
 We have a proud history of delivering innovative work-based degrees and train many of the region’s future key workers including nurses, midwives, doctors, paramedics, social workers and teachers.
 We’re delighted to be offering these new policing opportunities with our partner forces across the East and South East of England and London.

 Click on the force names below to find out more about working with each of the forces and how to apply.
-Applications open December 2020 for Hertfordshire, January 2021 for The Metropolitan Police and in Spring 2021 for all other forces.
+Applications are open for Hertfordshire, Norfolk, Suffolk and The Metropolitan Police and will open in Spring 2021 for all other forces.
 Alternative entry routes are available sooner, explore the force recruitment pages for further detail.

 ARU also offer a campus-based, undergraduate degree in Professional Policing.
 Graduates from this course will be able to apply directly to police forces as a Police Constable.
 Explore BSc Hons Professional Policing.